 What is rectal cancer?

-Rectal cancer is a malignant growth that starts in the wall of your rectum, which is the final part of your large bowel just before your anus.
+Rectal cancer is a harmful growth that starts in the wall of your rectum, which is the final part of your large bowel just before your anus.

 Surgery for rectal cancer involves removing the cancer along with part of your rectum either side of it.